Scripture Reference:![]()

 Visual Aids that Cover All Seven Days of Creation

-If teaching the story of the creation as a unit over a few weeks or days then repeat the whole creation story each time and follow this by going back and emphasising more details about a particular day.
-Try using a variety of story telling and visual aid methods.
-Although there will be a repetiFition of the creation story, you will be going a little deeper on this particular day, “Day 5 “.
-By the end of Day Seven all of the children will remember the story really well.
+If teaching the story of creation as a unit over a few weeks or days, repeat the whole creation story each time and follow this by going back and emphasizing more details about a particular day.
+Try using a variety of storytelling and visual aid methods.
+Although the creation story will be repeated, you will go a little deeper on this particular day, “Day 5.”
+By the end of Day Seven, all the children will remember the story well.

 click here to download the pictures to print: God Created the World.